You are here

 Pregnant or Parenting Students

-Title IX regulations protect students and employees from discrimination based on pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions.
+Since 1975, Title IX Regulations have protected students and employees from discrimination based on pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions.
 Title IX also prohibits schools from applying any rule related to a student’s parental, family, or marital status that treats students differently based on their sex.

 - October 2022 Discrimination Based on Pregnancy and Related Conditions, A Resource for Students and Schools